close

 Hotel La Marine in Arromanches

 Hotel on the seawall by the sea.
-The rooms are small, but the sea view on the wrecks of the artificial harbor makes it unique.
+The rooms are small, but the sea view of the artificial harbor wrecks makes it unique.

 ```